achariam/achariam.github.com/_posts/2015-01-25-prototyping-with-atoms.markdown

 It is not impossible, following the dev blogs of small indie startups gets you a lot of auxiliary information.
 IoT objects like the Lockitron, google glass, Pebble all started out on hobbyist boards before being designed for a manufacture ready prototype.
 I was aware of all these and doing active research on a second version of the cube while building this first one.

 For my demo I ended up running a self contained twisted python web server on the PI so I could remotely control the cube over the Local Network.
-This allowed me to create and serve a local web page that did ran three functions.
+This allowed me to create and serve a local web page that ran three functions.
 The rainbow strand test, a white remote controlled light switch, and softly glowing notification mode for checking my e-mail.

 Once the software was established, came the job of forming the electronics I had into a cube.
 The way I built it had some severe limitations due to the size of the raspberry pi board and the way the LED strips were manufactured.